 Blend until smooth, scraping down the sides of the blender or food processor as necessary.
 It may take a few minutes of blending to get a very smooth consistency.

 Next you’ll add the arrowroot starch to the food processor or blender and blend to incorporate it.

 Transfer the mixture to a pot on the stove set to low-medium heat.
 Heat for 2-4 minutes, stirring constantly, until the mixture looks noticeably thicker, then remove from the heat immediately.
 Don’t allow the mixture to bubble or boil at all.

-Let the mixture cool to room temperature, then transfer it to the fridge for at least two hours before serving.
+Let the mixture cool to room temperature, then transfer the vegan strawberry mousse to the fridge for at least two hours before serving.

-Dress this mousse up with a few slices of fresh strawberries or some fresh mint leaves.
+Dress this dairy-free mousse up with a few slices of fresh strawberries or some fresh mint leaves.